 Because of its ecological importance, in 2003, Sargassum, within U.S. Exclusive Economic Zone off the southern Atlantic states, was designated as Essential Fish Habitat, which affords these areas special protection.

 Sargassum mats are home to more than 11 phyla and over 100 different species.
-There is also a total of 81 fish species (36 families represented) that reside in the Sargassum or utilize it for parts of their life cycles.
+There are also 81 fish species (36 families represented) that reside in the Sargassum or utilize it for parts of their life cycles.
 Other marine organisms, such as young sea turtles, will use the Sargassum as shelter and a resource for food until they reach a size at which they can survive elsewhere.

 During the 2015 Sargassum Crisis in Trinidad and Tobago, a local cocoa estate began using the seaweed as fertilizer.